AstraZeneca/biomedical-kg-topological-imbalance/README.md

 - [`target_prediction.ipynb`](target_prediction.ipynb): This notebook replicates the primary finding of the work and shows how the degree of genes in Hetionet correlates with their predicted score for association with various diseases.
 - [`trivial_relations.ipynb`](trivial_relations.ipynb): This notebook explores how the presence of other relationship types between a given gene-disease pair can influence the score of the associates relationship.
+- [`other_models.ipynb`](other_models.ipynb): The notebook explores the entity degree to predicted score across three other models: DistMult, RotatE and TransH.
 - [`other_tasks.ipynb`](other_tasks.ipynb): The notebook explores the entity degree to predicted score across three other tasks: Drug Repositioning, Protein-Protein Interaction and Drug-Target Interaction.

 ## Installation Dependencies